pippim/pippim.github.io/index.md

 - <kbd>❓ About</kbd> disccusses everything (hopefully) you want to know about Pippim.

-- <kbd>✅ Answers</kbd> are solutions for problems people have using computers.
-Most answers are for problems in Linux and specifically in Ubuntu.
+- <kbd>✅ Answers</kbd> to questions people have using computers.
+Most posts are about Linux and specifically Ubuntu.

 - <kbd>💻 Programs</kbd> are applicationss Pippim created to make your life easier.